-- One-time early termination fees of \$88.0 million from a significant investment processing client recorded during the first quarter 2022; The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound on our foreign operations; - A negative adjustment to fees from an investment processing client which reduced their business processed through divestment; and - Lower investment processing fees from the recontacting of existing clients during the first guarter 2023; partially offset by - Increased investment processing fees from new client conversions; and - Increased revenues from U.K. clients impacted by increased interest rates.
+- One-time early termination fees of \$88.0 million from a significant investment processing client recorded during the first quarter 2022; - The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound on our foreign operations; - A negative adjustment to fees from an investment processing client which reduced their business processed through divestment; and - Lower investment processing fees from the recontacting of existing clients; partially offset by - Increased investment processing fees from new client conversions; - Increased revenues from U.K. clients impacted by increased interest rates; and - One-time early termination fees of \$10.5 million from an investment processing client recorded in second quarter 2023.